Archana261996/Activity-Tracker/README.md

 ### Data Collection:

 Data was collected using the IMU (LSM9DS1) on the Arduino board.
-The activities that were considered are:
-Sitting, Standing, Walking, Ascending stairs, Descending stairs, Jumping and Dancing
+The activities that were considered are Sitting, Standing, Walking, Ascending stairs, Descending stairs, Jumping and Dancing